Spinor Bose-Einstein condensates: Topological excitations

-through an angle $f(r)N_3$, where $f(0)=2\pi$ and $f(\infty)=0$.
-It follows from the last condition that the triad is uniform in spatial infinity, and thus, the three-dimensional space is compacted to $S^3$.
-The case of $n=1$ is shown in Fig.~\ref{fig:homotopy8}.
+An example of a topological object corresponding to an element of $\pi_3({\rm SO}(3))\cong{\mathbb Z}$ may be realized by rotating the order parameter at position ${\bm r}$ about the direction $\bm\Omega={\bm r}/r$ through an angle $f(r)N_3$, where $f(0)=2\pi$, $f(\infty)=0$, and $N_3\in\mathbb{Z}$ is the Skyrmion charge~\cite{VolovikMineev1977,Shankar1977,Khawaja2001Nature,Khawaja2001}.
+It follows from the condition $f(\infty)=0$ that the order parameter is uniform at spatial infinity, and thus, the three-dimensional space is compactified to $S^3$.
+The case of $N_3=1$ is shown in Fig.~\ref{fig:homotopy8}.

 The topological charge of the third homotopy group can be introduced in a manner similar to that of the second homotopy group.
 Now, the mapped vector has a four-component vector that is normalized to unity.
 One such representation is